Genetics Real-Time PCR Homepage

 Internal positive control (IPC): An exogenous IPC can be added to a multiplex assay or run on its own to monitor the presence of inhibitors in the template.
 Most commonly the IPC is added to the PCR master mix to determine whether inhibitory substances are present in the mix.
 Alternatively, it can be added at the point of specimen collection or prior to nucleic acid extraction to monitor sample stability and extraction efficiency, respectively.

-LATE (Linear After The Exponential)-PCR: A new form of asymmetric PCR that uses primer pairs deliberately designed for use at unequal concentrations (Pierce, 2003; Sanchez, 2004).
+LATE (Linear After The Exponential)-PCR: A form of asymmetric PCR that uses primer pairs deliberately designed for use at unequal concentrations (Pierce, 2003; Sanchez, 2004).
 Unlike typical asymmetric PCR, LATE-PCR, amplification is efficient due to improved primer design (Pierce, 2005).
 LATE-PCR begins with an exponential phase in which amplification efficiency is similar to that of symmetric PCR.
 Once the limiting primer is depleted, the reaction abruptly switches to linear amplification, and the single-stranded product is made for many additional thermal cycles.
 LATE-PCR consistently generates strong signals because the absence of product strand reannealing permits unhindered hybridization of the molecular beacon to its target strand and continued accumulation of that strand beyond the cycle at which symmetric reactions typically plateau.
 By eliminating the exponential phase, LATE-PCR generates less error scatter among replicates.
 When used in conjunction with molecular beacons, LATE-PCR results in increased signal intensity and reduced sample variation.
 These features are particularly useful for real-time PCR initiated with single cells.
 LATE-PCR has been used to directly amplify ssDNA for pyrosequencing (Salk, 2006).
 See also Bonetta, 2005.

 Light-up probe: The light-up probe is a peptide nucleic acid (PNA) oligomer to which an asymmetric cyanine dye thiazole orange (a single reporter dye) is tethered.
 Upon hybridization the thiazole orange moiety interacts with the nucleic acid bases and the probe becomes brightly (up to 50-fold) fluorescent (Svanvik, 2000a; 2000b & 2001;Isacsson, 2000; Wolffs, 2001).
 Being based on an uncharged analog (PNA), the light-up probe hybridizes faster and binds target DNA much stronger than oligonucleotide-based probes.
 See also LightUp Technologies.

 Linear View: Amplification plot view displayed using exact DRn values on the Y-axis.
 The alternative is the log-view, which expands the initiation of exponential amplification phase (and also the baseline period activity).
 Either can be used for threshold setting.
+For baseline setting, log-view provides a more detailed display of background noise for more accurate determination of the baseline range (horizontal interval) to be used.

 Log-dilution: Serial dilutions in powers of 10 (10, 100, 1000 etc).
+In a standard curve experiment, ideally 5 to 7 log-dilutions of the templates (in triplicates) should be used.

 Log-view: See Linear View.